SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 ##### Scheduling settings

 The scheduler is configured to run the offloading pipeline once an hour.
 The precise minute of the hour at which the offloading starts is shown in the pipeline configuration.
-This minute is assigned by the system to balance the load on the Operational Store of Cumulocity IoT, i.e., to avoid that all offloading jobs from different tenants run at the same time.
+This minute is assigned by the system to balance the load on the Operational Store of {{< product-c8y-iot >}}, i.e., to avoid that all offloading jobs from different tenants run at the same time.
 The schedule settings cannot be modified.

 ##### Stopping periodic offloading